jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) that it is a status ruling made under section 91GA; and (b) whether the amendment or repeal of a taxation law has changed the way that the law applies in the ruling.

-### 91GG Notification of status ruling
+### 91GG Publication of status ruling
 (1) The Commissioner must send a copy of a status ruling to the applicant as soon as practicable after the date on which the ruling is made.
-(2) In the case of a status ruling on a product ruling, the Commissioner must also— (a) notify the making of a status ruling by notice in a publication chosen by the Commissioner; and (b) publish the status ruling in a publication of the department.
+(2) In the case of a status ruling on a product ruling, the Commissioner must also publish the status ruling.
-(3) The Commissioner must notify the making of and publish a status ruling as soon as possible but not before the 2-month period specified in section 91FH(3) has passed, unless the applicant has applied for earlier publication of their product ruling under that section.
+(3) The Commissioner must publish a status ruling as soon as possible but not before the 2-month period specified in section 91FH(3) has passed, unless the applicant has applied for earlier publication of their product ruling under that section.

 ### 91GH Effect of status ruling
 If a person applies a taxation law in accordance with a status ruling, the Commissioner must also apply the taxation law in accordance with the status ruling.